 Why work with Uniseed?

 Uniseed is a venture fund operating at the Universities of Melbourne, Queensland, Sydney & New South Wales, and the CSIRO, with investment capital provided by the five partner research organisations.
-Since October 2000, our mandate has been to facilitate the commercialisation of research ‘partner-generated’ intellectual property by targeted investment in highly promising technologies.
-Uniseed’s partner research organisations spent nearly $4 billion on research, making up over 40% of the total research spend at 67 research organisations in Australia.
+Our mandate is to facilitate the commercialisation of research ‘partner-generated’ intellectual property by targeted investment in highly promising technologies.
+Each year, Uniseed’s partner research organisations spend nearly $4 billion on research, making up over 40% of the total research spend at all research organisations in Australia.

 Committed to our research partners